What Is a TDC?

 The secure TDC boxes are conveniently located near the border services officers' booths in the TTP designated lanes in the land mode and near the NEXUS and CANPASS Air self-serve kiosks in the air mode.

-BY LAND: Each NEXUS, Free and Secure Trade (FAST) or Commercial Driver Registration Program (CDRP) member entering Canada at a land border crossing may complete a traveller declaration card (TDC) to report goods that have been purchased, acquired or received while outside Canada.
+Each NEXUS, Free and Secure Trade (FAST) or Commercial Driver Registration Program (CDRP) member entering Canada at a land border crossing may complete a traveller declaration card (TDC) to report goods that have been purchased, acquired or received while outside Canada.

-BY AIR: Each NEXUS and CANPASS Air member arriving in Canada by commercial airline who has exceeded their personal exemption, as stated on the CBSA Declaration Card (E311), may complete a TDC or must proceed to a cashier to pay any duty and taxes owing.
+Each NEXUS and CANPASS Air member arriving in Canada by commercial airline who has exceeded their personal exemption, as stated on the CBSA Declaration Card (E311), may complete a TDC or must proceed to a cashier to pay any duty and taxes owing.

 The TDC must be completed in advance to expedite your entry into Canada.